macOS Big Sur is the latest update for Mac computers and is an exciting and intriguing change from previous updates.

 It brings with it plenty of new features and functions to utilize but also some problems associated with some bugs that still need to be ironed out due to the release being so recent.

-One problem that people are experiencing after installing Big Sur are issues with WiFi and Network connections.
+One problem that people are experiencing after installing Big Sur is issues with WiFi and Network connections.

 Let’s take a look at that problem here and some easy fixes you can try if the problem happens to you.

 Why Am I Experiencing WiFi and Network Problems After Installing macOS Big Sur?

 When new versions of macOS are released, there are typically some bugs and glitches associated with it.

 These are fixed by Apple’s developers quickly but can be the source of some common issues, such as WiFi and Network problems.

 This problem can also be associated with apps installed on your computer that may not be compatible with the new update.

 If you are running into WiFi and network problems immediately after installing macOS Big Sur, a good first attempt at fixing the issue is simply restarting your computer.

 This can often fix smaller issues and might be all you need to do to resolve the problem quickly.
 If this doesn’t work, keep reading for some other suggestions.